MathieuMoalic/amumax/README.md

     - `SaveAsChunk(q Quantity, name string, rchunks RequestedChunking)`
     - `AutoSaveAsChunk(q Quantity, name string, period float64, rchunks RequestedChunking)`
 - `Chunk(x, y, z, c int) -> RequestedChunking` chunks must fit an integer number of times along the axes.
 The chunks will be modified to be valid and as closed as the chunks you requested
-- The graph plot in the GUI is probably broken
 - Add the `ShapeFromRegion` function
 - Add new shapes : `squircle`, `triangle`, `rtriangle`, `diamond` and `hexagon`
 - `m` is not added by default in the table anymore, only `t` is